 If you examine the definition of the word entitlement, you’ll see there is no mention of welfare, charity or handouts.

-Then, in the glossary of the United States Senate, the word entitlement is defined as a federal program or provision of law that requires payments to any person or unit that meets the eligibility criteria.
+In then in the glossary of the United States Senate the word entitlement is defined as, “a federal program or provision of law that requires payments to any person or unit that meets the eligibility criteria.”